-This will read like a code tutorial because that's what it is.
-But the underlying concept—prying open a closed legal system—should be revolutionary.
+This post will read like a code tutorial because that's what it is.
+But it's meant to be accessible even if you don't know code.
+The underlying concept—prying open closed legal systems—should be more revolutionary than it currently is.

 You can find a GitHib repo containing the code for this walk-through here.